-Join our Birds of Belize ecotour with one of our bird specialist rangers for an early morning bird monitoring session.
-Belize has around 500 birds, and our Golden Stream Corridor Preserve is home to almost half of them.
+Join our Birds of Belize tour with one of our bird specialists for an early morning bird monitoring session.
+Belize has approximately 600 birds species, and our Golden Stream Corridor Preserve is home to almost half of them.

 Follow the trail and listen and look out for some of the 200+ birds that make the Golden Stream Corridor Preserve home, recording them as you go.
-See if you can spot Belize’s national bird – the keel billed toucan as well as the ornate hawk eagle, bat falcon, swallow tailed kite, yellow headed parrot, 2 types of hummingbird, 5 types of kingfisher, 6 types of woodpecker, 10 types of tanager and 16 types of flycatcher!
-We will stop and listen to calls and search out birds moving between trees as they feed in the morning, recording the species as we go. w
+See if you can spot Belize’s national bird – the keel-billed toucan as well as the ornate hawk-eagle, bat falcon, swallow-tailed kite, yellow-headed parrot, hummingbirds, kingfishers, woodpeckers, tanagers and many flycatchers!
+We will stop and listen to calls and seek to identify birds moving between trees as they feed in the morning, recording the species as we go. w

 We will follow an established ranger patrol trail but you can expect to get muddy and hot during this birding encounter.
 So what better way than to finish off with a cool dip in Golden Stream before returning to our field center for late morning refreshments.

-- Sturdy walking shoes/boots.
-Expect them to get muddy and wet depending on the season.
+- Sturdy walking shoes/boots with a good tread, expect them to get muddy and wet depending on the season

-- Swimming costume and towel if you fancy a dip in the stream.
+- Bathing suit and a towel if you fancy a dip in the stream

-- Water and a snack or two for the trail.
+- Water and a snack for the trail